 This article is an update of the original published on November 3, 2015.
 Regulations change frequently.
 That’s why Sharps Compliance monitors updates and communicates any changes to its customers.

 Nurses practicing in senior care have very busy work schedules.
-From caring for patients to distributing medications to updating records, their days can become overwhelming.
-One of the more time-consuming tasks is the disposal of unused medication.
+From caring for residents to distributing medications and updating records, their days can become overwhelming.
+One of the most important tasks is the disposal of unused medication.

 When a resident’s medication is permanently discontinued, per the 2014 Drug Enforcement Agency’s (DEA) Disposal of Controlled Substances Final Rule, it must be properly disposed of within three business days.
 Prior to the 2014 DEA regulation updates, the most common ways to dispose of a resident’s medication was either flushing medications down the sink or toilet (sewering) or placing them into a drug disposal pouch and placing it into the trash.
 However, these options are costly, inefficient, and unsafe for the environment.